sematext/logagent-js/README.md

 ## API
 - Node.js module to integrate parsers into Node.js programs
-- logagent-js is a part of [SPM for Docker](https://github.com/sematext/sematext-agent-docker) to parse Container Logs
+- logagent is a part of [SPM for Docker](https://github.com/sematext/sematext-agent-docker) to parse Container Logs

 # Documentation